LunaticPrakash/Text-Summarization/README.md

 # Text-Summarization
-Using Spacy and NLTK module with Tf-Idf algorithm for text-summarisation.
+Using Spacy and NLTK module with TF-IDF algorithm for text-summarisation.
 This code will give you the summary of inputted article.
 You can input the text by typing (or copy-paste) or from Txt file, PDF file or from Wikipedia Page Url.

 ## Purpose :-